 Under the NextGen Leaders umbrella are a variety of paid professional work experience available to undergraduate and graduate students.

-Public Service Internships provide graduate and undergraduate UBalt students from any major with the opportunity to explore careers in public service through paid internships.
+NextGen Leaders for Public Service Program provides graduate and undergraduate UBalt students from any major with the opportunity to explore careers in public service through paid internships.
 Public Service Interns can work in any state, county, or local government agency in Maryland.
 Internships generally last 15 weeks.
 Interns work 10-20 hours per week, earn $15 per hour, and have the opportunity to earn academic credit (with prior approval from their internship coordinator).

 Community Development Fellowships provide dynamic, motivated students who have a strong interest in effecting positive change in urban areas the opportunity to strengthen their leadership skills and gain hands-on development experience.
 By matching students with organizations that directly support Baltimore neighborhoods, this fellowship program aims to improve the city while cultivating the next generation of community development leaders.
 This program is open to graduate and undergraduate students.
 Fellows work 10-20 hours per week, earn $15 per hour, and have the opportunity to earn academic credit (with prior approval from their internship coordinator).